philips-ni/fhugo/content/posts/leetcode-tips.md

     -   spinlock doesn't do context switch
     -   using spinlock , we should keep the protected area code very simple and running fast, otherwise ,it may occupy a lot of cpu
 -   Can you talk about condition variable
-    -   contdition variable always comes with a lock and a condtion checking monitor
+    -   condition variable always comes with a lock and a condtion checking monitor
     -   condition variable support notify, so once some state chane, we can we can notify condition vaiable, and it will recheck the condition

 <!--listend-->